Call Now Free Quote

 The Wrong Mortar Problem

 After freeze-thaw, the second most common cause of brick spalling is incorrect mortar selection during previous tuckpointing or repair work.
-This is a problem we encounter on at least 20% of the homes we inspect.
+This is a problem we encounter on a significant share of the homes we inspect across the North Shore and northwest suburbs.

 How Mortar Causes Brick to Fail